087: Identifying and Improving Lagging Executive Functioning Skills, with Rachel Kapp & Stephanie Pitts

 One of the biggest struggles with ADHD is executive functioning deficits.
 These are skills in the areas of planning and organization, problem solving, task initiation, working memory, self-regulation, and self-awareness.
 Many kids with ADHD are often two to three years or more behind same-age peers in these areas.
 And, yet, these skills are crucial to success both at home and at school.

-In this episode of the Parenting ADHD Podcast, I’m talking with educational therapists and hosts of the Learn Smarter Podcast, Rachel Kapp and Stephanie Pitts.
+In this episode, I'm talking with educational therapists and hosts of the Learn Smarter Podcast, Rachel Kapp and Stephanie Pitts.
 Listen in to learn how to identify lagging executive functioning skills in your child, as well as how to improve and accommodate these deficits.

 “…most of the kids coming into our practices have really intense anxiety because they're not in control and everything is happening to them as opposed to them controlling what's happening.
 By planning out their time and knowing where they have to be and when, and what their responsibilities are at a given time, we mitigate that anxiety.”